thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

             .Aggregates(a => a.Add(x => x.TotalAmount).Sum())
         ).Deferred())

-Lets step through this grid declaration and see what each part does.
+Let's step through this grid declaration and see what each part does.

     @(Html.Kendo().Grid<OrderDetailViewModel>()
         .Name("orderDetailsGrid")